 You’ll notice from this list that we’re now living squarely inside this final phase of what I call Venture Mercantilism.

-This is essentially where the fusion of capital and state is no longer experimental but institutionalized.
-It’s where Big Venture no longer cares about scaling markets (where risk lives), and focuses instead on owning the entire governance platform (like democracy).
-In our current venture mercantilist epoch, Big Venture funds don’t operate like funds at all, rather their modus operandi is in distributing capital in line with national priorities not to generate returns, but to secure entire axes of global power.
+This is essentially where the fusion of capital and state is no longer experimental but institutionalized and quasi-permanent.
+It’s where Big Venture no longer cares about scaling markets (where risk lives), and focuses instead on owning the entire governance platform (like democracy), which is quite a step up in ambition of its previous roles!
+And in our current venture mercantilist epoch, Big Venture funds don’t even operate like Big Venture funds at all.
+Rather their modus operandi is in distributing capital in line with national priorities, not really giving a shit about returns, but only wishing to secure entire axes of global power.
 (More on this soon).

-So while Venture Developmentalism was about securing certainty at home such that it stabilized returns by aligning with national policy, Venture Mercantilism, by contrast, projects that logic abroad while widening its goals to include power stabilization.
+So while Venture Developmentalism was about securing certainty at home such that it stabilized returns by aligning with national policy, Venture Mercantilism, by contrast, projects that logic abroad through foreign policy and wars, while widening its goals to include power stabilization.

 Big Venture is now using capital, technology, and supply chains as instruments of geopolitical power.
-You can see it in Peter Thiel’s Anduril, exporting automated defense systems to US allies; in Palantir, whose data platforms underpin NATO intelligence and European security infrastructure; and in SpaceX’s Starlink, which chooses who gets access to communication networks in contested regions.
+You can see it in Peter Thiel’s Anduril which exports automated defense systems to US allies; in Palantir whose platforms underpin NATO intelligence and European security infrastructure; and in SpaceX’s Starlink, which chooses who gets access to communication networks in contested regions, and when, and for how long.
 Even venture bets on semiconductors, AI chips, and rare-earth supply chains now function as strategic tools in the US–China rivalry.

 Strategic Implications

-So what does all of this amount to?
+So what does all of this mean?
+What’s next?

-If we accept that Big Venture and the state have fused, then we’re no longer living in an entrepreneurial economy but in a managed one, which is a system where private capital no longer seeks risk but allocates certainty on behalf of the state.
+If we accept that Big Venture and the state have become the same thing, then we’re no longer living in an entrepreneurial economy but one that is purely managed; a system where private capital no longer goes hunting for risk but simply allocates certainty on behalf of the state.

 (And this, by the way, is precisely why I am researching the concept of Venture Developmentalism with relation to the growth of the Chinese economy, led by socialism!)

-Hence you can see that the very logic of venture has inverted.
-And that the goal is no longer to discover new markets but to secure existing the markets that hold competitive power through policy, narrative, and procurement.
+Hence you can see that the very underpinnings of venture has inverted, and that the goal is no longer to discover new markets but to secure existing the markets that hold competitive power through policy, marketing narratives, and procurement.

 The impacts of this are many but consider the following: